mailmotor/mailmotor-bundle/README.md

 $language = 'en';
 ```

+>If you didn't fill in the required fields (mailmotor.mail_engine, mailmotor.api_key and mailmotor.list_id) a `NotImplementedException` is being thrown.
+So you can try/catch that error and integrate your custom integration.
+For more integration details, checkout the integration in the Fork CMS MailMotor module - [Subscribe example](https://github.com/mailmotor/fork-cms-module-mailmotor/blob/master/src/Frontend/Modules/MailMotor/Actions/Subscribe.php#L108-L152), [Unsubscribe example](https://github.com/mailmotor/fork-cms-module-mailmotor/blob/master/src/Frontend/Modules/MailMotor/Actions/Unsubscribe.php#L112-L158)

-## Installation example for your MailMotor CustomBundle
+## Installation example for your custom mail engine

 > You can always create your own CustomBundle for the mail engine of your choice, CampaignMonitor, Sendy, Yoursendingprovider, ...